-Besides the general messages, LOTUS engaged with specific stakeholders in the EU and India and adapted the communication messages and channels used to the audiences addressed.
+Besides the general messages, LOTUS will engage with specific stakeholders in the EU and India and adapt the communication messages and channels used to the audiences addressed.
 The stakeholder groups are as follows:

-Policy makers: the LOTUS partnership gathers among the top institutes in India which have a privileged access to the highest levels of Indian governance, ensuring a continued communication with these stakeholders, notably at state level.
-On the EU side, LOTUS partners linked with all relevant policy levels through their extensive networks (e.g. Watershare, Water Europe).
-This has resulted in LOTUS being involved in workshops, and symposiums.
-Also, at local levels, key stakeholders such as Guwahati Water Board or the Central Water Commission fostered the interactions with peers across India.
+Policy makers: LOTUS partnership gathers among the top institutes in India which have a privileged access to the highest levels of Indian governance, ensuring a continued communication with these stakeholders, notably at state level.
+On the EU side, LOTUS partners will link with all relevant policy levels through their extensive networks.
+Also, at local levels, key stakeholders such as Guwahati Water Board or the Central Water Commission will foster the interactions with peers across India.

-Networks, clusters and multipliers: Several LOTUS partners are involved in Indian, EU and international associations related to water management, water quality, as well as the cluster networks where major European water clusters are present (e.g. ICT4Water, DigitalWater2020).
-A first entry point was through the leveraging of their extensive networks by participating in working groups and policy notes from these institutions, and exploring the potential collaborations throughout the project duration and beyond
+Networks, clusters and multipliers: Several LOTUS partners are involved in Indian, EU and international associations related to water management, water quality, as well as the cluster networks where major European water clusters are present.
+A first entry point will be through the leveraging of their extensive networks by participating in working groups and policy notes from these institutions, and exploring the potential collaborations throughout the project duration and beyond

 Scientific communities: On both 'sides' of the project partnership, LOTUS gathers top ranking institutes and universities, with strong ties to scientific networks and stakeholders.
 Scientific events and publications are the main LOTUS access for this group.
-So far, one presentation took place in TU Dortmund Germany.
-LOTUS will attend a major scientific conference in 2021 along with the sister projects.

 Users (water providers, managers of water networks): Indian large corporates and water boards, a large European automation solution provider, SMEs from both sides are part of the consortium.
-LOTUS benefit from the experience and contacts from these stakeholders as well as the ones from the boards and commissions for accessing the relevant end-users (Guwahati Water Board, Eureka Forbes or Jain irrigation) which have a direct access to these stakeholders.
+LOTUS will benefit from the experience and contacts from these stakeholders as well as the ones from the boards and commissions for accessing the relevant end-users.
+Guwahati Water Board, Chennai metro water board or Jain irrigation) which have a direct access to these stakeholders.

-Local intermediaries: LOTUS's Indian partners and final-users coordinate and support top-down and bottom-up interactions, enabling the use of the solutions developed within the use cases and beyond.

-Institutes and water boards provide their extensive contacts in the use case areas for accessing these stakeholders.
+Local intermediaries: LOTUS partnering Indian NGO and end-users will coordinate and support top-down and bottom-up interactions, enabling the use of the solutions developed within the use cases and beyond.
+Institutes and water boards will provide their extensive contacts in the use case areas for accessing these stakeholders.

-Final-users: Populations are to be involved in developments through the activities of multiple LOTUS partners (such as Eureka Forbes, Guwahati Water Board, or Jain irrigation) which have a direct access to these stakeholders.
-These stakeholders were met during the co-creation workshops in December 2019.
+Final-users: Populations are to be involved in developments through the activities of multiple LOTUS partners (such as Eureka Forbes, Guwahati Water Board, Chennai Metro Water Board or Jain irrigation) which have a direct access to these stakeholders.

-The general public is addressed, too, in order to raise awareness about the importance of international collaboration on water and its benefits on economic and societal levels.
+The general public will be addressed, too, in order to raise awareness for the importance of international collaboration on water and its benefits on economic and societal levels.
 However, due to the limited resources of LOTUS, this broad target group will mainly be addressed by open dissemination tools/channels, such as the project website and social media, also containing some general information and giving access to the LOTUS newsletter.
 No exclusive events for the general public are planned.

-The following table provides an overview of the different target groups, dissemination tools/channels used for addressing them, as well as main relevant project results.
+The following table provides an overview on the different target groups, dissemination tools/channels used for addressing them, as well as main relevant project results.